moritzbeck13/rfc8950-clab/results.md

 # Findings
 - Routers:
-	- Arista answers ICMP messages from their management interface if it is in the same VRF, leaking the management IP address.
+	- Arista EOS sends ICMP messages from the management interface if it is in the same VRF, leaking the management IP address.
 	- Cisco IOS XE only supports a very limited subset of SAFIs.
-	- Cisco IOS XR answers ICMP messages from their management interface if it is in the same VRF, leaking the management IP address.
+	- Cisco IOS XR sends ICMP messages from the management interface if it is in the same VRF, leaking the management IP address.
+	- Cisco IOS XR prefers link-local next-hops while not providing a way to configure this behaviour.
+This can cause connectivity issues in cases where `next-hop self` only updates the GUA.
 - Route Servers:
-	- BIRD has limited functionality for configuring the next hop type preference
+	- BIRD has limited functionality for configuring the next-hop type preference.
-	- ExaBGP cannot modify the route table
+	- ExaBGP cannot modify the route table.
-	- GoBGP cannot modify the route table
+	- GoBGP cannot modify the route table.
-	- OpenBGPD does not install routes into the FIB yet
+	- OpenBGPD does not install routes into the FIB yet.
 - Operating Systems:
-	- Linux can install IPv4 routes with an IPv6 next hop only via Netlink and not e.g. `ip route add`.
+	- Linux can install IPv4 routes with an IPv6 next-hop only via Netlink and not e.g. `ip route add`.
 It can forward IPv4 packets on IPv6 interfaces natively.
-	- OpenBSD cannot install IPv4 routes with an IPv6 next hop.
+	- OpenBSD cannot install IPv4 routes with an IPv6 next-hop.
 It is unclear if it can forward IPv4 packets on IPv6 interfaces.

 # Conclusion
 - almost all major vendors support RFC 8950, many smaller ones do not yet